troyth/kedge/Want/README.md

 6. If that first amount was successfully sent to the crowdsale contract and not intercepted by the `owner`, the process will repeat with larger random amount of ETH, over and over until the entire amount has been contributed.
 7.  `Wapp` will monitor the `wallet` for the receipt of Wanchain tokens.
 As soon as they arrive, it will send the entire amount to the `WanBuyer` contract, which will distribute them according to the amount that each of the `investors` contributed.

+*Note: Wanchain limits whitelist participation to 135 ETH.
+A more advanced version of Want would use a single `WanBuyer` contract but connect it to many `wallets`, each with a different `owner`.*

 ### Fee